-Were the inspection questions sufficient to address other identified non-compliance items? egislative Requirement Not Applicable Observation The following instances of non-compliance were also noted during the inspection: Condition 9(8) of the ECA requires that all waste bins shall be clearly marked showing the type of waste they are to contain.
-At time of the inspection, it was observed that the C&D waste pile and the propane tanks storage area did not have signage.
-ACTION 1) As required by the ECA, the Township shall ensure that all waste storage areas and bins have signage.
-Condition 14(2) of the ECA requires an inspection of the entire site and all equipment on the site shall be conducted each week the site is in operation to ensure that the site is secure, operations are not causing any nuisances or causing any adverse effects on the environment, and that the site is being operated in compliance with this ECA.
-Any deficiencies discovered as a result of the inspection shall be remedied immediately, including temporarily ceasing operations at the site if needed.
-At time of the inspection, staff provided daily inspection records of the site which were reviewed.
-Inspection logs for the site were compared with other sites and it was observed that there are inconsistencies on how forms are completed.
-ACTION 1) Township staff shall ensure that forms are completed in a consistent manner.
+Were the inspection questions sufficient to address other identified non-compliance items?
+Legislative Requirement Not Applicable Observation The following instances of nor n-compliance were also o noted during the i nspection: Condition 9(8) of the ECA req type of waste they are to cont waste pile and the propane ta uires that all waste bin ain.
+At time of the insp nks storage area did n s shall be clearly m ection, it was obser ot have signage. arked showing the rved that the C&D ACTION 1) As required by the ECA, the have signage. e Township shall ensu e that all waste sto brage areas and bins Condition 14(2) of the ECA re the site shall be conducted ea secure, operations are not car environment, and that the site deficiencies discovered as a r including temporarily ceasing equires an inspection of ach week the site is in o using any nuisances or a is being operated in co result of the inspection operations at the site it the entire site and peration to ensure causing any adver ompliance with this shall be remedied is needed. all equipment on that the site is rse effects on the ECA.
+Any immediately, At time of the inspection, staff reviewed.
+Inspection logs for t that there are inconsistencies provided daily inspect the site were compared on how forms are com ion records of the s I with other sites ar pleted. site which were nd it was observed ACTION 1) Township staff shall ensure that forms are completed in a consistent manner.
 If any deficiencies are identified they shall be noted and corrective actions will be documented within the report.
-Question ID 1-E2TK60 Question Type Legislative Question: Are wastes stored in accordance with the storage quantity limits specified in the ECA?
+Question ID 1-E2TK60 Question Type Legislative Question: Are wastes stored in accordar nce with the storage qu antity limits specifi ed in the ECA?
 Legislative Requirement EPA 27 (1); Observation Yes